Niagara Community Paramedic Program

 Like the Community Paramedic Program, the Wainfleet Community Response Unit is staffed with a Community Paramedic.
 It offers the same services as mentioned above for any resident in Wainfleet who needs additional support to stay at home safely.

 Call 905-984-5050 ext.
-2885 for more information about the Community Paramedic Program or the Wainfleet Community Response Unit, or if you would like to make a referral.
+2885 for more information about the Community Paramedic Program or the Wainfleet Community Response Unit.

 In a medical emergency, always call 9-1-1.